-- How would the Code be promulgated? - How would you ensure compliance with the Code? - How would you persuade your colleagues that such a Code would serve the interests of your colleagues and not be another bureaucratic burden?
+- How would the Code be promulgated? - How would you ensure compliance with the Code? - How would you persuade your colleagues that such a Code would serve their interests, and not be another bureaucratic burden?

 Chapter 9: Convergence of Chemistry and Biology, Security Risks, and the Role of Industry